martin-mazzini/kafka-visualizer/README.md

 ## When does the Java consumer commit offsets?

 When using the Java consumer API (as in this application), by default consumers will commit offsets automatically **after** the message is processed.
 This results in an  **at-least-once** semantic, and consumers should therefore be idempotent.
 With auto-commit, consumers commit the offsets when they call the poll() method after some configurable time window has elapsed.
 This is why you should be sure all messages have successfully been processed before calling the poll method again (or accept possible data loss).
-Alternatively, offsets can be manually committed (by disabling auto-commit configuration and calling the respective method).
+Alternatively, offsets can be manually committed (by disabling the auto-commit configuration and calling the respective method).